status-im/specs/status-whisper-mailserver-spec.md

 ### Archiving messages

-A node which wants to provide mailserver functionality MUST store envelopes from incoming messages packets (Whisper packet-code `0x01`).
-The envelopes can be stored in an arbitrary format, however, they MUST be serialized and deserialized to Whisper envelope format.
+A node which wants to provide mailserver functionality MUST store envelopes from incoming message packets (Whisper packet-code `0x01`).
+The envelopes can be stored in any format, however they MUST be serialized and deserialized to the Whisper envelope format.

-A mailserver SHOULD store envelopes for all topics to be generally useful for any peer, however, for specific use cases it MAY store envelopes for a subset of topics.
+A mailserver SHOULD store envelopes for all topics to be generally useful for any peer, however for specific use cases it MAY store envelopes for a subset of topics.

 ### Requesting messages